 In order to be compliant with the ADA, transportation systems must address several requirements, including providing assistance equipment and accessible features, allowing adequate time to board, permitting service animals onboard, designating priority seating, and training operators.

 Additionally, a public transportation system must provide adequate information on service in accessible formats for persons with disabilities.
-Stops must be announced at transfer points, major intersections, destination points and other points so that people with visual impairments understand their location.
+Stops must be announced at transfer points, major intersections, and destination points so that people with visual impairments understand their location.
 In addition, the operator must announce any stop at the request of a rider with a disability.
-Vehicles must also have destination and route information on front and boarding side of a vehicle.
+Vehicles must also have destination and route information on the front and boarding sides of a vehicle.

 The Future of Accessible Transit

 We’ve come a long way as an industry in terms of the work that has been done to make transit more accessible.
 As technology has rapidly advanced in the last 30 years, new opportunities for accessibility have arisen, and new hurdles have appeared.